Steps to Go Zero-Emission | ZEV TruckStop

 3. Define your team and contact your utility (if going to battery electric)

 Building a team is critical for success and coordinating early is key.
-Potential team players include the fleet manager or owner, the electric utility, the dealer and vehicle manufacturer, the charger manufacturer, a design/engineering firm or consultant, staff at any incentive programs you will use, and the permitting agency or authority having jurisdiction.
-Working with your utility from the onset of the planning process is critical to understand potential build out requirements, cost and development timelines, rates, demand charges, and incentives they offer.
+Potential team players include the fleet manager or owner, the electric utility, the dealer and vehicle manufacturer, the charger manufacturer, a design/engineering firm or consultant, staff at any incentive programs, and the permitting agency or authority having jurisdiction.
+Working with your utility from the onset of the planning process is critical to understand potential build out requirements, cost and development timelines, rates, demand charges, and incentives.

 Utility Resources: